 Typhoon Lagoon is a Disney park, so or course there has to be a "mountain."
 Here, everything revolves around the park's focal point: Mount Mayday.
 From the Surf Pool to Humunga Kowabunga, Mount Mayday is the center of all the fun you can find at this super themed water park.

 Miss Tilly is the name of the boat at the top of Mount Mayday.
-It's a shrimp boat, so the legend goes.
+It's a shrimp boat, or so the legend goes.
 Miss Tilly was caught in the freak storm and hurled to the top of the Mount Mayday.
-Now every 15 minutes, Miss Tilly toots her horn and spouts a stream of water that lands on unsuspecting guests everywhere.
+Now, every 30 minutes, Miss Tilly toots her horn and launches a geyser of water into the air.
+Pretty neat.

 Silly Miss Tilly, (I just made that up, like it?) is officially (or not) registered as being from Safen Sound Florida.
 Silly Miss Tilly from Safen Sound, Florida.